jouz/ArduinoWebsocketClient/README.md

 # ArduinoWebsocketClient, an Arduino client for connecting and messaging with Websockets

+## This Fork
+This version is forked from @krohling.
+This version is tested to work with Arduino 1.0 and websocket.io for nodejs.
+It works the same as the previous version, except there is an additional timeout parameter to the WebSocketClient constructor.
+Note that the example is broken.
+Looks like echo.websocket.org doesn't allow connections anymore (that are not secure?).

 Blog: [World Domination Using Arduinos And Websockets](http://kevinrohling.wordpress.com/2011/09/14/world-domination-using-arduinos-and-websockets)

 Websockets currently provide a simple and lightweight way to send and receive messages from web browsers.
 This project was developed to extend this capability to embedded devices (Arduinos).
 It is my hope that allowing devices to easily send information about themselves as well as respond to messages received from hosted services will result in some interesting applications.